 Second, what happens next winter?
 Actually, as soon as I’m ready to put away this year’s winter capsule I will take a moment to evaluate.
 I will ask myself what worked well and what didn’t.
 In other words, I will think about what items didn’t get worn much…or not at all and consider selling or donating them.

 Even more, I will inspect my clothing for wear and tear.
 If anything has lost quality over the course of the season, I will make a note of it on my shopping list so I can pick up a replacement.
-This evaluation process is what alters my winter capsule wardrobe from year to year.
+This evaluation process is what alters my winter capsule wardrobe from year to year and allows me to properly maintain a capsule wardrobe.

 In addition, I may occasionally choose to freshen my wardrobe with a new item I love.
 I simply use the one-in-one-out rule, so I know that means if I choose a new item for my capsule, something else has to go.
 This helps me make a wise decision in regards to quality and versatility when picking up new items.
 If it doesn’t make the cut, I don’t buy it.